 Still, as I began to search my own head & heart for the truth, I found that I didn’t hate myself for being transgender.
-I hated myself because I had internalized our collective misunderstanding of transgender people.
+I hated myself because I had internalized our collective misunderstanding of people like me.
 Nobody told me that human beings like me have existed since the beginning of time.
-Nobody told me that the likenesses of transgender people are celebrated in other parts of the world.
+Nobody told me that the likenesses of "transgender people" are celebrated in other cultures and parts of the world.
 I didn’t know that this is something that I could be reverent of, that I didn’t have to be ashamed.
 I didn’t know that transgender people had a legacy beyond the violence and trauma we’ve experienced.

-Before I had the language and capacity to accept myself as a transgender person, I lived as if I believed that I wasn’t worthy of being alive.
+Before I had the language and capacity to accept myself as a man, I lived as if I believed that I wasn’t worthy of being alive.